Xilinx/inference-server/docs/docker.rst

 Depending on the platform, you may need to include other files as well that the platform runtime needs.
 As with the production image, this image may need to be :ref:`pushed to a registry server <docker:push to a registry>` for your use case.

-Note that the command that the image will run can also be overridden at the command-line when starting the container.
+Note that the command that the image will run and the environment can also be overridden at the command-line when starting the container.
-So if you only need access to files in the image, an alternative approach to building a new image is to mount the needed files as volumes when starting the container.
+Therefore, an alternative approach to building a new image is to mount the needed files as volumes when starting the container and set the environment then.

 Start the container
 -------------------

-You can start the production container with docker as any other container.
+You can start the production container with ``docker`` as any other container.
 You will need to pass along any devices that you want to enable in your container and expose ports to access the server.
+Look at the ``docker run`` documentation for more information about what flags can be passed.

 .. code-block:: console

-    $ docker run [--device ...] [--publish ...] <image>
+    $ docker run [--device ...] [--publish ...] [--volume ...] [--env ...] <image>

 By default, the production container will start the server executable and it will continue to run after the ``docker run`` command.
 But before it can serve requests, you need to load the models that you added into the image.